lulunac27a/typing-speed-game-command-line-app/docs/index.md

 ### Getting Started

-1. Install Node.js
+1. Install Node.js.
-2. Run the app: `node main.js`
+2. Run the app: `node main.js`.
-3. Play the game by typing correct characters
+3. Play the game by typing correct characters in the console prompt.